VI - The Perfectionism Trap

 I was glad to hear it.

-But just as I was about to hang up and enjoy this minor victory, Leeb interrupted her own excitement by recalling that there was... one... condition... before she’d send anything to Marling: my film had to be approved by SAG-AFTRA - the largest actors’ union in Hollywood, of which Marling was a member - and psi ’s producer (whether that was me or someone else) needed to be a SAG Signatory (i.e. approved by SAG).
+But, just as I was about to hang up and enjoy this temporary victory, Leeb interrupted her own excitement by recalling that there was... one... condition... before she’d send anything to Marling: my film had to be approved by SAG-AFTRA - the largest actors’ union in Hollywood, of which Marling was a member - and psi ’s producer (whether that was me or someone else) needed to be a SAG Signatory (i.e. approved by SAG).
 This totally winded me.
 It was like reaching the final stretch of a marathon only to realize there’s a hidden detour up a steep hill.
 Because I instantly knew this SAG-AFTRA thing was potentially going to be fatal.
 Obviously, I assured Leeb I’d get it sorted and get back to her asap.
-But deep down though, I just wanted to lie down.
+But deep down though, I just wanted to scream.

 It was one of those moments that made me think of how contingent the most annoying obstacles can be sometimes.
 A few minutes earlier, I’d never heard of SAG.
 I was finally making progress and cruising towards my destination – but no, here was this new pothole that came out of nowhere, like a sneaky, gratuitous act of God.
 I could so easily imagine a world where SAG doesn’t exist, or where SAG has nothing to do with me or my film.
 It’s like when you've been working on something important for hours and your laptop crashes.
 This didn’t need to happen.